Sport and Exercise Sciences

 Are you fascinated by the relationship between exercise, performance and health?
 Would you like to embark on a BSc that is aligned with industry developments and the latest research?

 Here at Durham, our expertise across the Department prepares you to tackle traditional and emergent sport and exercise problems from a variety of academic disciplines and perspectives.
-With a curriculum developed and delivered by an academic team actively involved in research, you’ll build a firm foundation of knowledge in traditional sport, exercise and health sciences (taking in physiology; psychology; physical activity, nutrition and health).
+With a curriculum developed and delivered by an academic team actively involved in research, you’ll build a firm foundation of knowledge in traditional sport, exercise and health sciences, including: physiology; psychology; physical activity, nutrition and health.

-The final-year dissertation is an opportunity to engage in deeper investigation of a sport or exercise topic that particularly interests you.
+The final-year dissertation research project is an opportunity to engage in deeper investigation of a sport or exercise topic that particularly interests you.

 Our approach to learning, teaching and assessment links academic knowledge with real-world examples and practices in sport, exercise and physical activity.
-This is brought further to life in the Human Performance Laboratory which is equipped with the latest in performance technology.
+This is brought further to life in the Human Performance Laboratory, which is equipped with the latest in exercise physiology and exercise nutrition equipment.

 Studying Sport and Exercise Sciences you will develop intellectual capacities and personal qualities, while acquiring a broad range of practical, professional and employability skills that can be applied to a range of careers in the sport and leisure sector and beyond.
-Our students graduate with the skill set to take on a challenging role in a growing industry.
+Our students graduate with the skill set to take on challenging roles across the sport and exercise industries.

 Course structure